 As explained in previous sections, classification gave satisfactory levels of accuracy with both maps.
 Generally, both land cover map were strongly related to the respective land cover feature on the ground.
-Figure 7 shows the relationship between classified land cover classes and actual ground features in a selected area from Hughenden map.
-In this example, a clear discrimination between green (No. 1) and silver colour tree clusters (No. 2) is also visible.
+Figure 7 shows the relationship between classified land cover classes and actual ground features in a selected location from Hughenden area.
+In this example, a clear discrimination between green (No. 1) and silver colour (No. 2) tree clusters is visible and correctly classified in the map.
 Some land cover classes were not classified well (e.g., grassland, open - bright orange colour), due to the surface wetness changes between image acquired date and photo taken date.
+However, riparian forest (No. 3) is well mapped with number of trees types (Woody closed, Woody open, Low woody vegetation).